by Louise Johns-Shepherd

 We have to be ruthless and that sometimes means we aren’t always happy.
 It’s hard when you love a book and someone else says “but I just can’t see the sequence” But, once we’ve completed it, we all know that the selection is the best it can be and we are duly proud.

-Books that aren’t in the physical pack but have been so before aren’t discarded – they live on the power of reading website which now has nearly 200 sequences of work representing more than 100 authors, illustrators and poets.
+Books that aren’t in the physical pack but have been so before aren’t discarded – they live on the CLPE Membership which now has nearly 200 sequences of work representing more than 100 authors, illustrators and poets.